jinzengur/similarity-calculation/README.md

 ```

 ### Note
-This directory have the structure:
+This directory has the structure:
 ```
 root_dir
 ├── Pt553_CO-OH/